mappum/js-tendermint/README.md

 // some full node's RPC port
 let peer = 'ws://localhost:46657'

-// `state` contains information about an older part of the chain which is known
+// `state` contains a part of the chain we know to be valid.
+If it's
-// to be valid.
-This cannot be older than the unbonding period, otherwise we
-// cannot safely sync using proof-of-stake.
-This should either be hardcoded by
-// the app developer as a trusted starting point, manually accepted as
-// trustworthy by the user, or loaded from the last time the user ran the
+// too old, we cannot safely verify the chain and need to get a newer
-// light client.
+// state out-of-band.
 let state = {
   // a header, in the same format as returned by RPC
   // (see http://localhost:46657/commit, under `"header":`)